geniusworks/problem-solver/README.md

-# Advent of Code Solver
+# Contest Problem Solver

-An intelligent code solution generator for Advent of Code challenges, using multiple LLM models for optimal performance and reliability.
+An intelligent code solution generator for contest challenges, using multiple LLM models for optimal performance and reliability.

 ## Important Note on AI Usage